-I strongly believe that content should come with transparency if covering topics like sexism, racism, socioeconomic statuses, sexuality, gender, and politics.
-More recent work is more sourced than earlier stuff but most posts at least include links to the information in the articles or at the bottom.
+The recent posts are more sourced than earlier ones but most at least include links to the information throughout the article or at the bottom.
 Below are some frameworks I use when determining which sources to include and where I am finding information.
 More in depth, recent articles have notes and source files uploaded to the File Share page.

 The media being reviewed is always the main source.
 This includes horror movies, TV and streaming shows, comic book series, books, and stories.
 This is typically movies streamed from platforms, but can also be books both digital and physical, DVD sets of shows, YouTube videos, etc. I also heavily use Wikipedia as a jumping off point to start outlining research.